 Welcome to another week of Swift Developments!
 So with Black Friday and Cyber Monday disappearing in the rear-view mirror, it’s a bit of a change for Swift Developments this week.
 In the interests of cutting costs and making things a little more sustainable over the long-term, I’ve spent the last few days switching Swift Developments to a new email service provider.
 Hopefully I’ve managed to complete the transition successfully but if you do find any problems over the next few weeks then please let me know.
 I’m only a reply-button away! 😉 Have a great week.

-Design@alitamjoyce has put together a list of five of the biggest mistakes developers make when adding push notifications to their apps.
-Have a look after all forewarned is forearmed. nngroup.com @VictorMaraccini we explore another – a relaxed application of Uncle Bob’s Clean Architecture that has helped the team at Nubank to develop a clean, testable and decoubled application architecture that supports their growing team. medium.com
+When it comes to architectural patterns for your iOS app there’s a wide range of approaches to choose from.
+In this article from @VictorMaraccini we explore another – a relaxed application of Uncle Bob’s Clean Architecture that has helped the team at Nubank to develop a clean, testable and decoubled application architecture that supports their growing team.

-Tools@dagostin has been looking at some of the API changes that were introduced in iOS 12 – specifically the addition of a new
+Sometimes overlooked, the iOS logging framework provides some powerful tools for exploring the behaviour and performance of your app. @dagostin has been looking at some of the API changes that were introduced in iOS 12 – specifically the addition of a new

 os_signpost function that lets you add ‘signposts’ to your code that you can then use in measuring your app’s performance.

 I’ve been using Visual Studio Code on-and-off for a while now for non-Apple related development activities including writing this newsletter.
 As yet, I’d not used it for Swift Development though.
 That was until I came across this article from @mattt in which he explains how to setup and configure Visual Studio Code for Swift.
 Due to the limitations of Swift-LSP, it’s not fully-featured quite just yet but it’s a great example of what Swift’s support for the Language Server Protocol may mean for future Swift tooling.